Jacob-Rose/GPR-350-Custom-Unity-Physics/README.md

 # GPR-350-101
 Game Physics Engine Development in C# with Unity

 Goal of the project is to create our own physics engine in Unity and to make a game using none of Unity's built in physics scripts.
+Most collisions come with proper gizmos to view the collision bounds!

 Commit dc6d8db24935d4da0f9140e1e04d55c36ec7f933